0xariza/1inch-integrator/README.md

 1. **"Missing required environment variables"**
    - Ensure your `.env` file is properly configured
-   - Check that all required variables are set
+   - Check that all required variables are set: `PRIVATE_KEY`, `ALCHEMY_API_KEY`, `AUTH_KEY`
+   - The application will throw clear error messages if any required variable is missing

 2. **"Insufficient allowance"**
    - Run token approval before executing swaps